patientsknowbest/pg-rewrite-proxy/README.md

 All other messages than Query are passed to the upstream unmodified.
 SSL connections are not supported.

+Binaries for linux amd64 and arm64 are available on the [releases](https://github.com/patientsknowbest/pg-rewrite-proxy/releases/latest) page.
+For other architectures please build from source.

 ## Prerequisites:
 - Go 1.17 or greater